yochaigal/cairn/wip/2e/forest-seeds.md

 ### Exploring The Wood

 - Follow the _Dungeon_ exploration procedures found in the Player's Guide, but rather than rolling for Dungeon Events, use the Wilderness Events table instead.
-- If the party attempts to step off the trail and cut through the forest, the Warden should make any associated costs clear.
-Added travel time, effort, special tools that may be required, and any obvious dangers.
+- If the party attempts to step off the trail and cut through the forest, the Warden should make any associated costs clear: added travel time, effort, special tools that may be required, and any obvious dangers.
 Going off-trail also automatically triggers a roll on the Wilderness Events table.
 - Points in a forestcrawl are close to each other.
 When traveling on clearly marked trails, a small forest (10-15 POIs) can be explored in a single Watch.
 - Rely on the fiction and common sense to determine how much daylight is available, whether a suitable area is available for rest, and what the costs or dangers the forest may contain in the darkness.